Skip to the main navigation Skip to the content

 As the campus fills with the hustle and bustle of thousands of University of Canberra students taking part in O-Week activities to mark the start of another academic year – a smaller cohort of just 18 students is finding their feet as the first recipients of a Snow Scholarship.

-Selected from a pool of 246 initial Expressions of Interest, 95 students were invited to submit a video application.
-This was further whittled down to 31 interviewees, with just 18 students finally selected as the first Snow Scholars.
-Five of the inaugural recipients come from First Nations families, including Birra Gubba, Torres Strait Islander, Kurnai and Gunditjmara heritage.
+Selected from a pool of 246 initial Expressions of Interest, many of the Snow Scholars are first in family to attend University.
+Five of the inaugural recipients come from First Nations families, including Birra Gubba, Torres Strait Islander, Kurnai and Gunditjmara communities.

 The program is the result of a 10-year commitment from Snow Foundation of over $20 million dollars, which will support 160 Snow Scholars over the decade.